 Tcurve name of curve in [CURVES] section containing tidal height (i.e., outfall stage) v. hour of day over a complete tidal cycle.

 Tseries name of time series in [TIMESERIES] section that describes how outfall stage varies with time.

-Gate YES or NO depending on whether a flap gate is present that prevents reverse flow.
+Gated YES or NO depending on whether a flap gate is present that prevents reverse flow.
+The default is NO.